-Although your role will be internet based you don't need to be techy - we'll teach you everything you need to know.
+Although your role will involve using bespoke IWF software, you don't need to be techy - we'll teach you everything you need to know.

+We're looking for someone with attention to detail, a good memory, who can make accurate judgements time after time and who are looking to gain an enormous sense of making a difference in the world.
 You could be any age, and from any background.
 What will unite you is your passion to do good, and your resilience to material showing the sexual abuse of children.